-Reconciliation is an on-going journey that will strengthen relationships between Aboriginal and Torres Strait Islander peoples and non-indigenous peoples for the benefit of Australians.
+Reconciliation is an on-going journey that will strengthen relationships between Aboriginal and Torres Strait Islander peoples and non-Indigenous peoples for the benefit of all Australians.

-The ToVP Innovate RAP has and will continue to have the support of the Aboriginal and Torres Strait Islander Community.
+The ToVP Innovate RAP Action Plan has and will continue to have, the support of the Aboriginal and Torres Strait Islander Community.

-The ToVP Innovate RAP will develop the Town as a community that is knowledgeable and respectful of the culture of all Aboriginal and Torres Strait Islander people living in, working in, and visiting the Town.
+The ToVP Innovate RAP Action Plan will develop the Town as a community that is knowledgeable and respectful of the culture of all Aboriginal and Torres Strait Islander people living in, working in, and visiting the Town.

-It is possible for the Town to achieve its planned reconciliation social outcomes within two years.
+It is possible for the Town to achieve its planned reconciliation social outcomes within 2 years.